last update:

 Kiechel mentions that the Land of Meissen took its name from this city.
 Meissen dates back to 929, when Henry I (876–936), King of East Francia, built a castle during a campaign against Slavic tribes in the region.
 Around the castle, a town grew.
 In the second half of the tenth century, the Margraviate of Meissen was established as a border province of the Holy Roman Empire.
 The Bishopric of Meissen was founded in 968 to baptise the Slavic tribes between the Elbe and Oder rivers.

-As the political and religious centre of the region, Meissen became a significant influence in the development of what would eventually be the Duchy of Saxony.
+As the political and religious centre of the region, Meissen exerted a significant influence on the development of what would eventually become the Duchy of Saxony.
 However, the Margraviate of Meissen lost its status as an independent principality and became part of the Duchy in 1423.
 The name remained in use for one of the administrative districts of Saxony (“Meißnischer Kreis”, District of Meissen).
 In 1471, the Albrechtsburg, the first purpose-built palace in Germany, was constructed on the foundations of the much older medieval castle.
 The Albrechtsburg, with its unique architectural features and historical significance, is one of the city’s main attractions today.

 Samuel Kiechel did not stay and continued to Oschatz in the afternoon.
 Oschatz was seven miles from Dresden, and our traveller spent the night there.
 The following day, Kiechel continued his journey in the carriage.
 He passed through Wurzen and arrived in Leipzig.

 The route through Meissen, Oschatz and Wurzen was one of two major roads between Dresden and Leipzig mentioned in the itineraries.
-Daniel Wintzenberger’s “Reyse Büchlein” (1578) lists Meissen, Lommatzsch, Mügeln and Grimma as the towns along the second route to Leipzig.2
+Daniel Wintzenberger’s Reyse Büchlein (1578) lists Meissen, Lommatzsch, Mügeln and Grimma as the towns along the second route.1

 Section of the survey map of Saxony showing the area north of Meissen.